Model Configuration Variables

 DEFAULT_FILEUPLOAD_MODEL=meta-llama-3.1-8b-instruct

-# Disable web search completely
+# Disable web search (no external data sharing)

 MODELS_GOOGLE_GEMINI_2_0_FLASH_TOOLS_WEB_SEARCH=false

-Example 3: Feature-Rich Production Setup
+Example 3: Feature-Rich Production

 OPENAI_ACTIVE=true